 Publication: Co-authored book review ("Locating Neurobiological Abnormalities in Internet Addiction") in APA's PsycCRITIQUES.

-Subject matter expert for upcoming revision of the California Psychology Law and Ethics Examination (CPLEE).
+Subject matter expert for upcoming revision of the California Psychology Law and Ethics Examination (CPLEE) - Exam Construction.

 More info on youtube including a short introduction and lectures on mindfulness and clinical intersections of gender & sexual minorities.